paicbd/smsc-routing-module/README.md

-The `smsc-routing-module` is a service responsible for routing messages in the SMSC (Short Message Service Center) environment.
-This service interacts with Redis clusters, processes different types of messages (SMPP, HTTP, SS7), and manages delivery statuses (DLR).
+The `smsc-routing-module` is a service responsible for routing messages in the Short Message Service Center (SMSC) environment.
+This service interacts with Redis clusters, processes different types of messages (SMPP, HTTP, SS7), and manages Delivery Receipt (DLR).
 It is highly configurable with support for multi-threaded processing, WebSocket communication, and integration with a backend for tracking service provider credits.

 **Key Configurable Variables:**
 - **JVM Settings:**